Want to create interactive content? It’s easy in Genially!

 Communications and Marketing

 As a global brand, it is important that all sections globally are presenting themselves in a similar manner.
-Doing so will help to create a global brand awareness., Sections and student chapters with a greater online presence work to boost our prestigious organization.
-Thus, if your section has social media pages, you should follow these tips to ensure you are branding them in the right way and getting the most out of each platform.
+Doing so will help to create a global brand awareness.
+Sections and student chapters with a greater online presence work to boost our prestigious organization.
+Appoint champion(s) to manage your accounts and have a consistent voice.
+Make a good impression!
+Keep it updated, active, and looking nice.
+You should follow these tips to ensure you are branding them in the right way and getting the most out of each platform.

 Follow and interact with SPEI on our accounts and use the hashtag #WeAreSPE